rnielikki/Patapon-Info/pac/_build/md/requestactor.md

 Gets *actor* of the certain *resources*, after loading **equipment, character, gimmick or effect** with [readArcFile](./readarcfile.md).

+This instruction connects to the actual param, while `readArcFile` loads models without the param information.

+If the resource is not an actor (e.g. item like pink jewelled chest, stage, sound etc), this is not necesary.

 ## Code Information

 - **Name**: `requestActor`